Use the diagnostic app for vibration symptoms

 - ✓Wheel bearing or hub play: can make braking vibration worse.

-Helpful guides: car shakes when braking, brake warning signs and brake pad replacement cost UK.
+Helpful guides: car shakes when braking, brake warning signs, brakes grinding when driving and brake pad replacement cost UK.

 Car vibrates at idle